24 (2016 film): Music

 The film score and soundtrack album are composed by A. R. Rahman.
 The lyrics to the songs are written by Vairamuthu and Madhan Karky.
 The soundtrack album was released by Eros Music on 9 April 2016, and its rights were bought later by Sony Music India.

 Release

 The film was released on an estimated 1,950–2,000 screens worldwide.
 The screen count in United States was 267, with special premieres held on 5 May 2016.
 The states of Andhra Pradesh and Telangana shared 425 plus screens between them.

 Marketing

 A game titled 24: Athreya Run which was created by Creative Monkey Games was released through application distribution platforms iOS App Store and Google Playstore on 1 May 2016.

+Reception

-Critical response
+Critical Response

-India
+24 received positive reviews from critics.